stoplightio/desktop/README.md

 # Stoplight Desktop App

-(Looking for the latest and greatest visual editor from Stoplight?
-See https://stoplight.io/studio/)
+Looking for the latest and greatest visual editor from Stoplight?
+Check out [Stoplight Studio](https://stoplight.io/studio/)

 This is a wrapper around the Stoplight Platform, that makes certain native functionality available to it.
 It also starts and manages a local instance Prism on your computer for you.